Tag Archive | how to propagate plants

 Cuttings taken in early to mid summer should root adequately before autumn.
 These are considered “semi hardwood” cuttings.
 The stems aren’t fully matured, but they aren’t too tender, either.
 Tough old woody stems will not root.

 Collect lavender cuttings in the morning, when they’re fully plumped with water.
 Don’t use material from the bottom or from the shady side of the plant.
 Use healthy foliage, without any spots.
-Cuttings from plants that have not been overfertilized with nitrogen often root more successfully.
+Cuttings from plants that have not been overfertilized with nitrogen are more likely to root successfully.

 How To Take Lavender Cuttings